An open API service indexing awesome lists of open source software.

 - **Browser** — Playwright-based automation for web interaction (shipped as a hub plugin).

 **When to build a hub skill vs. a core feature**: if the capability is domain-specific (one site's logs, one vendor's API, one workflow), it belongs in `tars-skills` as a skill + CLI.
-Builtin tools inside this repo are reserved for universal surfaces (file ops, memory, gateway, channels) that every session uses.
+Builtin tools inside this repo are reserved for universal surfaces (file ops, memory, agent runtime, channels) that every session uses.

 ## Install